-The decrease in sales and marketing expense resulted primarily from the favorable impact of exchange rates on foreign currency denominated expenses, partly offset by higher spending on market research.
-The decrease in general and administrative expense resulted from the favorable impact of exchange rates on foreign currency denominated expenses and lower legal spending related to discontinuing a project to qualify a second source supplier for certain products in 2008.
-The increase in research and development expense was due primarily to an increase in spending associated with enhancing the functionality of an existing product and new product development.
+The decrease in sales and marketing expense resulted primarily from the favorable impact of exchange rates on foreign currency denominated expenses and lower spending on travel and consulting services.
+The decrease in general and administrative expense resulted from the favorable impact of exchange rates on foreign currency denominated expenses.
+The increase in research and development expense was due primarily to an increase in spending associated with enhancing the functionality of an existing product, qualifying second source suppliers of certain raw materials and new product development.
+These items were partly offset by lower spending for patent registration and related fees.